gaballard/gaballard/README.md

 - Helped build NodeJS backend used for complex financial data aggregations and reporting.
 - Used data created by the NodeJS backend to create interactive data visualizations using D3.

-##### AirMule (2015-2016)

-Worked with an international package delivery startup to turn wireframe designs into a hybrid mobile app that interacted with a highly customized NodeJS backend.

-- Built from scratch using Ionic, AngularJS, and Apache Cordova.
-- Integrated Stripe’s payment processing API.
-- Leveraged Google Map’s standard and China-specific APIs to provide a robust interface for international trip and shipment selection.
-- Interacted closely with the NodeJS API to retrieve and manage shipment data across multiple countries.

 ##### Renaissance Learning (2016)

 Was tasked with upgrading the AngularJS portion of a multi-billion dollar educational software company’s flagship application.